cimentadaj/RECSM_R_Course/Class 2/Slides/Slides.md

 [5,]    5   10
 ```

-Building on the previous examples, what is the result of:
+Building on the previous examples, what wouldl be the result of this?

 ```r
 x_matrix[c(1, 4, 6)]
 ```

-To confuse you even more, what's the result of:
+To confuse you even more, what do you think would be the result of this?

 ```r
 x_matrix[2:3, ]